ghseeli/uva-grad-student-website-workshop/README.md

 1. Add a picture of yourself and replace the `<img src=(your_picture).png height=250>` with the filename of your picture.
 1. Add a PDF of your CV and title it `cv.pdf`.
 1. Either fill in the "Last updated:" field in all of the pages, or delete it.
 1. Add this to a web host of your choosing.
-To use github, follow (https://gist.github.com/TylerFisher/6127328)[these directions].
+To use github, follow [these directions](https://gist.github.com/TylerFisher/6127328).